-To recover a single rough diamond = 1.00 carat it is not unusual for a mine to extract more than 20 tons of ore.
-To recover a 3.00 carat rough diamond may require sorting through over 200 tons of ore.
+To mine a single 2.00 carat rough diamond from mother earth requires sorting through approximately 20 tons of ore.
+To recover a 3.00 carat rough diamond however, could mean sorting through 200 tons of ore.
 Incredible but true.

-We invite you to visit Ascot Diamonds where clients receive a priceless education in a private setting and view some of the most beautifully cut diamonds in the world.
+We invite you to visit Ascot Diamonds for a priceless education and compare stones from the most carefully selected diamond inventory in the world.